intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 In particular, this guidance depends on an ability to update and deploy implementations.
-Being able to rapidly update implementations that are deployed to the Internet helps managing security risk but in reality some software deployments have lifecycles that make software updates either rare or altogether impossible.
+Being able to rapidly update implementations that are deployed to the Internet helps manage security risks, but in reality, some software deployments have lifecycles that make software updates either rare or altogether impossible.

 Where implementations are not updated, there is no opportunity to apply the practices that this document recommends.
-In particular, some practices - such as those described in {{intolerance}} - only exist to support the development of protocol maintenance and evolution.
+In particular, some practices -- such as those described in {{intolerance}} -- only exist to support the development of protocol maintenance and evolution.
 Employing this guidance is therefore only applicable where there is the possibility of improving deployments through timely updates of their implementations.